Endodontics ~ Root Canals

 • The restoration did not prevent salivary contamination to the inside of the tooth.

-New decay can expose the root canal filling material to bacteria, causing a new infection in the tooth.
+In other cases, a new problem can jeopardize a tooth that was successfully treated.
+For example: New decay can expose the root canal filling material to bacteria, causing a new infection in the tooth.
 A loose, cracked or broken crown or filling can expose the tooth to a new infection.
 A tooth sustains a fracture.
 Retreatment is performed in two visits and involves the following:

 • At the initial visit the Endodontist will examine the tooth, take x-rays and discuss your treatment options.
 If you and your endodontist choose retreatment, the retreatment will be scheduled at that time for a future date.